-With e-mail, texting and instant messaging being the preferred form of communication for the young generation (actually for every generation!), a new crop of abbreviations have popped up, and getting things grammatically correct seems to have taken a back seat to speed.
+With e-mail, texting and instant messaging being the preferred form of communication for the young generation (actually for every generation!), a new crop of abbreviations have popped up, and getting things grammatically correct with correct spelling seems to have taken a back seat to speed.

 Unfortunately, we have seen some very sloppy office-to-patient communications, and have been victimized by them ourselves.

 That doesn’t mean you should spell-check your dental assistant when she is texting her boyfriend in the middle of a crown prep (gloves off please) – but it does mean that the new lack-of-rules does not apply to patient communication.